Jackiechanfans/Parameters-of-TB-BMP/README.md

 For iBDD-SR, we have
 - $w^{(0 \to 19)}=$ 4.10 4.52 4.99 5.62 6.50 7.56 8.55 9.37 10.03 10.57 11.03 11.43 11.78 12.09 12.37 12.62 12.86 13.07 13.28 13.47

+## License
+The codes in this repository are under the MIT license as specified by the LICENSE file.

+## Notes
+The work on TB-BMP has been submitted to IEEE Transactions on Communications and is in "under review" status.
+If you are interested in this work, please contact me at zhaoxw9@mail2.sysu.edu.cn.